-Practicing addition number sentences becomes a fun, fall, hands-on activity with pumpkin seeds and a free printable.
+Make practicing addition number sentences fun with this hands-on pumpkin seeds activity and free printable.
 This is a simple activity that can be easily added to any pumpkin or fall project the class is working on.
-With a small cup of pumpkin seeds per student (dried or straight from a pumpkin) and the free printable, the kids will be practicing addition number sentences in no time.
+With a small cup of pumpkin seeds per student and the free printable, the kids will be practicing addition number sentences in no time.

 Together, we do some practice number sentences.
 We put two seeds in the first pumpkin and write a number 2 on the line below the first pumpkin.
 Then we put three seeds in the second pumpkin and write a number 3 on the line under the second pumpkin.
 Next the students “scoop” the seeds out of the two pumpkins and put them together in the bowl.
 They count the number of seeds in the bowl and write a number 5 on the line under the bowl.
 We talk about how we combined the seeds from the two pumpkins to get the total number in the bowl.
 Then we look at the number sentence below the pictures and read it together.